hasaranga/NativeChat/README.md

 ![NativeChat](ui2.png)

 **NativeChat** is a simple, native frontend for **llama-cli**.
-It redirects the console input and output of llama-cli into a dedicated gui interface.
+It redirects the console input and output of llama-cli into a gui interface.

 [Download from here...](https://github.com/hasaranga/NativeChat/releases)